 4) Passengers can request the taxi driver to print out a fare receipt, which shows the taxi registration number, the start and end time of the journey, total distance traveled, distance and time (minutes) that were charged, surcharge and the total taxi fare.

-5) All taxi drivers should display their Taxi Driver Identity Plate at the left hand side of the taxi windscreen.
-The driver’s name in both Chinese and English, as well as the taxi registration number are shown on the plate.
+5) All taxi drivers should display their Taxi Driver Identity Plate in a holder at the left hand side of the taxi windscreen.
+The driver’s name in both Chinese and English, as well as the driver registration number are shown on the plate.
 Passengers can refer to the plate for details of the driver.

 6) If the passenger feels suspicious of having been deceived during the journey, please call 999 immediately for police assistance.